 4. Healing Hands

 For centuries, human touch has been recognised as one of the most powerful forms of healing because of the relaxation and healing response it creates in the brain.
-That's why therapeutic remedies like massage and chiropractic are so effective.
+That's why therapeutic remedies like massage, osteopathic, chiropractic and acupuncture are so effective and should be incorporated as part of your ongoing self care and wellness lifestyle as preventative measures, not just when pain arises.

 Chiropractic - Chiropractic adjustments can be very effective when it comes to healing neck and back pain.
 Chiropractors rely on a holistic, non-invasive approach to healing to relieve tension in the musculoskeletal and nervous system to find the root cause of the pain and the best approach for treating it.
 Periodic chiropractic adjustments are also a very good way to prevent injuries and to maintain long term posture and spinal health.
 Most chiropractic adjustments are only around 15 minutes after your initial consultation.
 Look for a local chiropractor and maintain regular visits if you experience regular neck stiffness or pain.